arvigeus/AZ-204/Questions/Cosmos DB.md

 - [ ] Eventual

 Answer: The bounded Staleness consistency level ensures that data writes are returned sequentially (no gaps).
 You have the flexibility to set up staleness, deciding the version of data to be returned, based on either the count of versions or the time elapsed.
-All other options (except Eventual) also enabless gapless reads, but cannot configure staleness.
+All other options (except Eventual) also enables gapless reads, but cannot configure staleness.

 ---